boyanio/wasm-wheel/README.md

 #### Kotlin

-[Kotlin Native](https://github.com/JetBrains/kotlin-native/) v0.6 is used to compile Kotlin to WebAssembly.
-It uses the JavaScript randomizer, as Kotlin doesn't have one built-in, so the way to do it, is to use C. However, I can't really build the project on a Windows machine.
+[Kotlin/Native](https://github.com/JetBrains/kotlin-native/) v0.6 is used to compile Kotlin to WebAssembly.
+Compiling Kotlin to native restricts you from importing Java libraries.
+In order to generate random numbers, one may use C instead (as in the C wheel part), but this requires further configuration using the `cinterop` tool.
+I think it is easier just to import the JavaScript one.

+I have problems using `kotlin.math` as it throws exception when calling my `feelingLucky` function (the code compiles, though).
+That's why I have done all the calculations on the JavaScript side.

+As I don't need the `main` function, I tried specifying `-nomain` on the compiler, but it still throws an exception when initializing the WebAssembly module.

 ## Build